Presented at 2:15pm in Standley I Lab on Thursday, November 17, 2016.#4616

-- Karen McCall, Accessible Document Design Consultant, Karlen Communications
+- Karen McCall, Accessible Document Design Consultant and Educator, Karlen Communications

 - Gian Wild, CEO, AccessibilityOz